 PrEP (pre-exposure prophylaxis) is the use of oral antiretroviral drugs to prevent HIV in people with ongoing potential exposures to HIV through sex or injection drug use.
 In 2016, Health Canada approved tenofovir disoproxil fumarate and emtricitabine (TDF/FTC), originally a component of HIV treatment, for PrEP.
-TDF/FTC is available in a combined single tablet and administered once daily as PrEP.
-This medication is available in generic form in Canada and is covered by most public and private drug plans.
+In December 2020 Health Canada approved tenofovir alafenamide and emtricitabine (TAF/FTC) for PrEP.
+Both options are available in a combined single tablet and administered once daily as PrEP.

 What is PrEPStart?

 PrEPStart provides three months of free PrEP for people at risk of HIV who do not currently have drug coverage.
 This initiative lets them start PrEP right away and gives them three months to arrange drug coverage so they can stay on PrEP as long as needed.

 Most people in Ontario already have a private or public drug plan that will cover all or most of the cost of PrEP.
 However, some people don’t have drug coverage and are not sure of the best way to pay for PrEP.

 PrEPStart was created to give those individuals access to PrEP while they figure out which private or public drug program is best for them.

 Although Ontario does not cover the full cost of PrEP for everyone at risk, there are many public drug plans that provide access to PrEP at little or no cost.
 PrEPStart provides information on the different ways to pay for PrEP and will connect people with someone who can help them apply for ongoing drug coverage.

 What do I need to do for my patient to access the program?